dasch-swiss/sipi/docs/src/sipi.md

 The parts do have the following meaning:

-- `{server}`: The DNS name of the server, eg. `iiif.dasch.swiss`.
-The server may include a portnumber, eg. `iiif2.dasch.swiss:8080`.
+- `{server}`: The DNS name of the server, e.g., `iiif.dasch.swiss`.
+The server may include a port-number, e.g., `iiif2.dasch.swiss:8080`.
 - `{prefix}`: A path (that may include `/`'s) to organize the assets.
 Usually the prefix reflect the internal directory or folder hierarchy.
-However this can be overridden using special features of SIPI (see pre-flight-script and sipi configuration file).
+However, this can be overridden using special features of SIPI (see pre-flight-script and sipi configuration file).
 - `{identifier}`: The identifier of the requested image.
 By default, it is the filename and its extension.
 - `{region}`: a region of interest that should be displayed. `full` indicates that the whole image is being requested.